#1 Online Source for REAL Supplement Reviews & Testimonials with Retailer Comparisons! About Us - Contact - Affiliates

 Usually, a compound was identified, and sometimes named, but wasn't scientifically isolated and officially classified until years later.
 Dr..
 Funk identified a compound in rice husks (rice husks were removed from whole rice to produce the white version) that, when added to the diet, could cure beriberi.
 Though what we know as "thiamine" wasn't isolated by Dr. Funk, he posited that certain diseases such as beriberi were caused by the lack of special substances in the diet that he called "vitamines."
 This word was later shortened to "vitamin" You may know t hat thiamine also goes by vitamin B1 - the first of the "Bs" to be discovered.

-Most vitamins have official scientific names, such as thiamine, but letters and numbers began to be used in the early I 900s for classification purposes.
-ScientIsts then knew of only two factors that needed to be present in a diet for an animal to survive in a lab; these were deemed fat-soluble A and water-soluble B. As more vitamins were discovered, they were classified by a letter - either alphabetically in order of discovery, or by a letter suggesting its role in nutrition.
+Most vitamins have official scientific names, such as thiamine, but letters and numbers began to be used in the early 1900's for classification purposes.
+Scientists then knew of only two factors that needed to be present in a diet for an animal to survive in a lab; these were deemed fat-soluble A and water-soluble B. As more vitamins were discovered, they were classified by a letter - either alphabetically in order of discovery, or by a letter suggesting its role in nutrition.
 For example, vitamin K came from scientists who identified its role in blood clotting - koagulazion in Danish.

 All of this is relevant to bodybuilders because of the role of vitamins in the growth and recovery process.
 Labels will often refer to a particular vitamin by only one name or the other.
 Thus, if your multi contains ascorbic acid, you can rest assured that you're getting vitamin C.